 Autofocus — Single or Continuous?

-The main uses of Continuous AF are in sports, paparazzi and with fast moving subjects like running wildlife, etc.
+The main uses of Continuous AF are in sports, paparazzi and with fast moving action like running wildlife, etc.

 On land, I generally shoot with single shot focus, so that I know that shutter will not release until the subject is in focus.
 This doesn’t matter quite as much with aerials, as most everything will be at infinity (unless including some of the cockpit or passengers), so Continuous AF may yield more usable shots.
 On the more advanced cameras, check your focus points in the viewfinder — setting more points will give you some insurance against high structures or foregrounds biasing the focus.